w3c/webevolve-series/2026/01-generative-ui/report-en.md

 Introduced the [joint discussion](https://www.w3.org/community/high-perf-baseline/2025/12/17/tpac-2025/) of the W3C MiniApps Working Group, the W3C High-Performance Web Applications Community Group, the WebView Community Group, the IWA Community, and the PWA Widget Community.

 **Fuqiao Xue:**
-Xue noted that, based on GitHub discussions and the workshop talks, Generative UI seems to be advancing along two primary paths:
+Xue noted that, based on GitHub discussions and the meeting talks, Generative UI seems to be advancing along two primary paths:
 - Direct generation of Web pages (HTML/CSS/JS);
 - Generation of constrained card-style UIs based on component libraries, defined in JS, XML, etc. and rendered via component systems.